tarwn/lessthandot-hugo/blogs/content/posts/2013-03-19-unique-index-difference-between-oracle.md

 Today we are going to look at the difference between a unique index in Oracle and in SQL Server.

-Let&#8217;s start with SQL Server.
+Let's start with SQL Server.
 First create this table and also this index

 sql
 CREATE TABLE TestUnique (Id int)